 Nemesea claimed a few years ago that their first studio album Mana was written and produced in somewhat of a hellfire hurry back in 2004.
-Thus the style kind of got aligned to the usual Gothic and Symphonic Metal outfits already at work at that time.
+Thus they aligned the style to the usual Gothic and Symphonic Metal outfits already at work at that time.
 And this is a really strange statement to make from any band.

 Because when looking at the outcome, it seems that their discomfort and the pressure yield best results.
 ‘Cause Mana is good stuff.
 Nothing hasty or careless to be found on Mana neither, quite the contrary: An extraordinary level of quality for a first album.

 Now, a quick glance back to the early ’00s: Within Temptation was all the rage with The Silent Force just released in 2004, and the 2000 record Mother Earth still ringing in everybody’s sub-conscious.
 Nightwish published their stellar record Once during that same year.
 We still remember that one for sure.
 Not to forget that Epica also just threw their début The Phantom Agony into the fray in 2003.
 So, together with The Gathering – at that time still fronted by Anneke van Giersbergen – and other important players of the genre, this is quite frankly some heavy competition the band was up against.